MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-compose-v0.md

 **`workingDirectory`** - **Working Directory**<br>
 Input alias: `workDir`. `string`.
 Optional.
 Use when `action = Run a specific service`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify the working directory for the service container.
+Specifies the working directory for the service container.
 <!-- :::editable-content-end::: -->
 <br>